Aston Martin DB7 Vantage V12 For Sale

 I also tried the XKR, considered a Porsche 928 GTS

-(now there's an interior that's not dated well) and others.
+and others.
 I had already

 owned a BMW E31 8 series for 9 years so that was out as well.

 However, one thing kept drawing me back to the DB7.
 Photos look good, but whenever I saw one in the metal I was blown away by the sheer beauty of this car; from any angle.
 What is more, when moving they look even better.
-A view shared by the ever-controvertial Jeremy Clarkson.
+A view shared by the ever-controversial Jeremy Clarkson.

 I realised that before I made a final choice I should still go and test drive a DB7 - to rule it out once and for all you understand.